curl/everything-curl/cmdline-urls.md

 ### Fragment

-URLs offer a "fragment part".
+URLs offer a fragment part.
 That's usually seen as a hash symbol (#) and a name for a specific name within a web page in browsers. curl supports fragments fine when a URL is passed to it, but the fragment part is never actually sent over the wire so it does not make a difference to curl's operations whether it is present or not.

-### Browsers' "address bar"
+### Browsers' address bar

-It is important to realize that when you use a modern web browser, the "address bar" they tend to feature at the top of their main windows are not using "URLs" or even "URIs".
+It is important to realize that when you use a modern web browser, the address bar they tend to feature at the top of their main windows are not using URLs or even URIs.
 They are in fact mostly using IRIs, which is a superset of URIs to allow internationalization like non-Latin symbols and more, but it usually goes beyond that, too, as they tend to, for example, handle spaces and do magic things on percent encoding in ways none of these mentioned specifications say a client should do.

 The address bar is quite simply an interface for humans to enter and see